cordova-rtc/cordova-plugin-iosrtc/docs/Building.md

 # Building

+### Requirements

+* This plugin needs [Swift 2.0](https://developer.apple.com/swift/) so Xcode >= 7.0 is required.
+* The currently bundled *libwebrtc* does not contain bitcode, so you need to disable it in your Xcode project settings.

+### Building Steps

 An iOS Cordova application including the *cordova-plugin-iosrtc* plugin can be built using the [cordova-cli](https://cordova.apache.org/docs/en/edge/guide_cli_index.md.html#The%20Command-Line%20Interface) or Xcode.

 The plugin provides a ["hook"](../extra/hooks/iosrtc-swift-support.js) to automate required modifications in both *cordova-cli* and Xcode generated projects.
-These steps must be followed:

-* Put the hook script under the "hooks/" folder of your Cordova project (or wherever you prefer) and give it execute permission:
+* Put the hook script under the "hooks/" folder of your Cordova project (or wherever you prefer) and give it execution permission:
 ```bash
 $ chmod +x hooks/iosrtc-swift-support.js
 ```